toinsson/pyrealsense/README.rst

 Possible Pull Requests
 ----------------------

--  support for Windows
+The following will be very welcome: - any improvment in the documentation - more functionality from ``rs.h`` - more example, for example with Qt - support for several cameras in offline module

--  support for several cameras in offline module
+Make sure to push to the ``dev`` branch.

 .. |Build Status| image:: https://travis-ci.org/toinsson/pyrealsense.svg?branch=master
    :target: https://travis-ci.org/toinsson/pyrealsense